waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Status:** STUCK.
 The path at (13, 5) remains blocked by a Scientist.
 - **Failed Hypotheses (Manual & Agent - Exhaustive List):**

-    - Lead with a revived Aerodactyl and spoke to the 'Old Man' (2, 5).
-(Result: 'magnificent fossil!')
-    - Use 'Cut' on 'AerodactylFossil' (3, 4).
-(Result: "There isn't anything to CUT!")
-    - Path at (12, 5) is open after puzzle sequence.
-(Result: Path is blocked by a wall, not the Scientist).
-    - Sequence: Lead with Pikachu -> interact with Pikachu NPC -> interact with KabutopsFossil -> interact with AerodactylFossil -> speak to the Old Man.
-(Result: Old Man turned, but dialogue unchanged and path remains blocked).
-    - Lead with a Water-type Pokémon and interact with the KabutopsFossil.
-(Result: Triggered the standard fossil trap, no change.)
-    - Interact with the KabutopsFossil, then speak to the MUSEUM1F_GAMBLER.
-(Result: Standard 'magnificent fossil!' dialogue, no change).
-    - Sequence: Interact with KabutopsFossil -> (Pikachu NPC gone) -> interact with AerodactylFossil.
-(Result: Triggered standard fossil traps, no change in the blocked path.)
-    - Stand on the tile to the left of the 'MUSEUM1F_GAMBLER' (at (1, 5)) to make him face the fossils.
-While he is facing left, interact with the 'AerodactylFossil' at (3, 4).
-(Result: Gambler turned UP, not left.
-Interacting with the fossil was a standard trap.
-No change.)
-    - Use the Itemfinder on the empty floor tiles surrounding the fossils.
-(Result: 'Nope!
-ITEMFINDER isn't responding.')
-    - Interact with the 'MUSEUM1F_GAMBLER' at (2, 5) while having the Coin Case item in your inventory.
-(Result: 'magnificent fossil!')

 - **New Hypotheses (To Be Tested):**
     - **Hypothesis 1 (Agent - FAILED):** Sequence: AerodactylFossil -> KabutopsFossil -> Gambler.